Methods¶

 W. Tang, E. Sanville, and G. Henkelman, A grid-based Bader analysis algorithm without lattice bias, J. Phys.: Condens.
 Matter 21, 084204 (2009)

+This method reduces errors due to orientation by allowing each point to be partially assigned to multiple basins, resulting in high accuracy.
 A voronoi cell is generated at each point on the grid.
 A "flux" is calculated from this point to each neighbor sharing a voronoi facet using the difference in charge density modified by the distance to the neighbor and area of the shared voronoi facet.
-This flux is then normalized to create "weights" which indicate the fraction of the volume that flows to each neighbor.
+The total flux is normalized to create "weights" which indicate the fraction of the volume that flows to each neighbor.

 Moving from highest to lowest, each point is assigned to basins by assigning the weight going to each neighbor to that neighbors own fractional assignments.
 The ordering from highest to lowest ensures that the higher neighbors have already received their assignment.